javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 alert(accessAllowed);
 ```

-The so-called "ternary" or "question mark" operator lets us do that in a shorter and simpler way.
+The so-called "conditional" or "question mark" operator lets us do that in a shorter and simpler way.

 The operator is represented by a question mark `?`.
-The formal term "ternary" means that the operator has three operands.
+Sometimes it's called "ternary", because the operator has three operands.
 It is actually the one and only operator in JavaScript which has that many.

 The syntax is:
 ```js